HEPA-filtered air cleaners are noisy and have recurring filter costs.

 Smokers should expect MUCH more maintenance, and users should not apply solvents, harsh detergents, or flammable liquids to the HFD.

 Although discolored grids may still perform well, user reviews of similar HFD Honeywells say baking soda may help remove tobacco stains from HFD grids.

 It is very important to completely dry the grid, overnight is best, before replacing it inside the AirGenius.

 Wet grids were the downfall of previous generation electronic models, some of which arced and pitted at the contact points.

 AirGenius pre-filters should be rinsed by hand with warm water, and dried completely before reinsertion.

-Previous HFD Honeywells have had some emissions issues, generally break-in plastic odors and scents from antimicrobial additives on the prefilters.
+Previous HFD Honeywells have had some emissions issues, and AirGenius user reviews mention break-in plastic odors and scents from antimicrobial additives on the prefilters.